LawnchairLauncher/lawnicons/CONTRIBUTING.md

 To link an application component to an existing icon, you need to go through the same process.
 The main thing is to consider the identity of the icons.
 For example, Just Eat and Menulog have the identical icons.

 Please keep your repository up to date, otherwise you may drag the commit history through all your PRs.
 There are 2 main ways to do this:
-1. Open `Terminal` on a local copy of your repository via GitHub Desktop.
+1. Open `Terminal` on the local copy of your repository via GitHub Desktop.
 Run `git reset --hard upstream/develop`.
 Overwrite your repository with your local copy via GitHub Desktop: `Force push origin`.
 2. Or delete your repository and start the contribution process from scratch.

 **Via icontool.py**